flexiblepower/defpi-documentation/contributing-to-def-pi/repository-overview.md

 The Commons project contains code shared accross multiple sub-projects.
 The shared code focuses on the communication and serialization of messages between the orchestrator and processes.

 ## Codegen-common
-The Codegen Commons project contains the shared code for the Java and Python code generation projects.
+The Codegen Commons project contains the shared code for the code generators, at this moment only the Java maven plugin.
 Providing the parsing of Service Descriptions (``service.json``) and a template engine.

 ## Defpi-maven-plugin
 This maven plugin facilitates developers of dEF-Pi components.
 It does so by providing code that manages dEF-Pi connections and handles messages that are sent and received.